abbeynet77/120-Years-of-Olympic-History/README.md

 24. Get the top 10 athletes by number of medals earned (gold, silver, or bronze).
 25. What age group participated in the game the most?

-You Can also[Click on my medium page]() for detailed Analysis and results output to each of the questions.
+You Can also [Click on my medium page](https://medium.com/@abiodunonadeji/120-years-of-olympic-history-4ae8515f0465) for detailed Analysis and results output to each of the questions.